djjecha98/pz-server-tools-windows/README.md

-# THIS WILL NOT WORK, I HAVE JUST STARTED ATTEMPTING TO CONVERT IT TO
+# THIS WILL NOT WORK, I HAVE JUST STARTED ATTEMPTING TO CONVERT IT TO WORK ON WINDOWS

 # Project Zomboid Server Tools
 A set of tools to help you run Project Zomboid Dedicated Server.